 But that was just me.
-I knew for a fact that many of our other friends didn't see the union the way I did.
+I knew for a fact that many of our friends didn't see the union the way I did.
 They sneered at her behind her back and speculated at the cause for the seemingly spontaneous decision.

 "I just wish everyone else would try to understand," she'd said.
 "Is it really too much to ask?"

 Whenever Lauren decided to share I had to do damage control.

-"I just need to get away from Alice, if she thinks I'm shopping she'll let me leave."
+"I just need to get away from Alice.
+If she thinks I'm shopping she'll let me leave."

-Bella and I window shopped, stopping occasionally to check out the prices on items we liked.
+Bella and I window shopped, stopping occasionally to check the prices on items we liked.
 I ended up getting a purse.
 It certainly wasn't Prada or Dolce and Gabbana, but it was cute and I'd needed a new one anyway.

-We were chatting about nothing in particular when I noticed Jessica and her crew enter the store.
+We were chatting about nothing in particular when I noticed Lauren and her crew enter the store.
 Much to my dismay they saw us too.
 In an apparently covert attempt to hear what we were talking about they 'wandered' in our direction.